millord237/Stable-Video-Infinity/docs/svi/svi_2.0_pro.md

 Compared with **SVI 2.0**, this **Pro version** introduces three key improvements:

 1. **Anchor Redesign**
    Redesigned the anchor frame mechanism to potentially alleviate its conflict with the **lightx2v LoRA**.
+We use the anchor frame (the user‑provided first frame) as the first latent instead of padding it across all 80 positions.

 2. **Latent Conditioning**
    Replaces the last-frame conditioning with **last-latent conditioning**, avoiding repeated encoding/decoding of the last frames.